Publish 24 February 2022

 For emergency care, parents don’t save time by sending ill students to school and may jeopardize custody if negligence is established.
 It’s a gamble many “Julias” take to provide for their “Nashons.”

-With school nurses in short supply, the sacrifices and dedication so few make to keep a nation of children healthy and focused toward education deserves applause.
+With school nurses in short supply, the sacrifices and dedication so few make to keep a nation of children healthy and focused on education deserves applause.
 Julia’s choice, like so many other poverty-stricken households, depends upon the nurses in schools and county hospital emergency rooms.